-Does the department have an up-to-date, comprehensive strategic plan outlining its vision and priorities that has been vetted by the faculty, the dean's office and the provost's office?
+Does the department have an up-to-date, comprehensive plan outlining its vision and priorities that has been vetted by the faculty, the dean's office and the provost's office?
 How does the request fit into that plan?

-Funding between the dean's office and the department is a partnership now more so than it was historically.
+Funding between the dean's office and the department is a partnership now more so than it may have been historically.
 Both units will likely need to contribute to new commitments.

-Most funding in deans' offices is already committed to specific purposes such as faculty salary/benefits and individual recruitments and retentions.
-Your dean's office probably has less (a lot less!) in unallocated funds than you think.
-Most of the funds that the dean's office "controls" are for very specific purposes:
+Most funding in deans' offices is already committed to specific purposes such as faculty salary/benefits and identified recruitments and retentions.
+Your dean's office probably has less in unallocated funds than you think.
+Most of the funds that the dean's office controls are for very specific purposes:

-- Funding earned through the undergraduate tuition model (based on student credit hours, majors and degrees awarded) goes largely to pay for salary and benefits costs for Senate faculty and other instructional needs of the school/college/division (S/C/D).
-Funds generated go to the overall academic budget of the S/C/D they are generally not passed through to each department directly on its own. - S/C/D are responsible for funding their faculty lines (other than faculty FTE allocated from central campus through the Hiring Incentive Program (HIP)).
+- Funding earned through the undergraduate tuition model (based on student credit hours, majors and degrees awarded) goes largely to pay for salary and benefits costs for Senate faculty and other instructional needs of the college.
+Funds generated go to the overall academic budget of the college - they are generally not passed through to each department directly on its own. - Colleges are responsible for funding their faculty lines (other than faculty FTE allocated from central campus through the Hiring Incentive Program (HIP)).

-- For Partner Opportunity Program (POP) hires, departments will often contribute a portion of the costs. - When faculty retire, 70% of the exiting salary and benefits are returned to the S/C/D (80% in the case of professional schools due to higher faculty costs).
-When faculty resign, 90% of the exiting salary and benefits are returned to the S/C/D. - Funding earned through indirect cost recovery (37% to S/C/D, 63% to provost) mostly goes to pay for research expenses, including high-cost start up and retention packages, and cost-sharing with central campus on specific research activities. - Donor funds are normally designated for specific purposes and need to be honored as such. - For more information on campus budget policy, see http://budget.ucdavis.edu/budget-model/.
+- For Partner Opportunity Program (POP) hires, departments will often contribute a portion of the costs. - When faculty retire, 65% of the exiting salary and benefits are returned to the college.
+When faculty resign, 90% of the exiting salary and benefits are returned to the college. - Funding earned through indirect cost recovery (34% in 2017-18; 32% in 2018-19; 30% in 2019-20) mostly goes to pay for research expenses, including high-cost start up and retention packages, and cost-sharing with central campus on specific research activities. - Donor funds are normally designated for specific purposes and need to be honored as such. - For more information on campus budget policy, see http://budget.ucdavis.edu/budget-model/.